 And because sustainability and the environment is important to Liftking and Perkins, the compact yet powerful Perkins® 904J-E36TA provides the power the 16M needs for big lifting tasks and heavy-duty performance while still meeting the emissions requirements throughout the world.
 With 134 horsepower powering the machine, the 16M also requires less fuel than larger engines with equivalent power output.

-“Dependability and durability has never been an issue with Perkins engines, and we don’t expect this engine to be any different,” Guido Cameli, Product Manager at Liftking says.
-“Maintenance requirements are being constantly extended, which is not only a benefit for cost and downtime, but it also reduces waste and is good for the environment.
+“Dependability and durability has never been an issue with Perkins engines, and we don’t expect this engine to be any different,” Guido Cameli, product manager at Liftking says.
+“Maintenance requirements are being constantly extended, which is not only a benefit for cost and downtime, but it also reduces waste.
 Our experience shows that this engine will provide more than enough power for the applications and environments that Liftking works in.”

 With a compact-yet-heavy frame design, ability to maneuver tight areas and high ground clearance, the 16M is not only engineered to work hard, but also to work smart.